pkulchenko/fullmoon/README.md

 ## Quick reference

-- fm.setRoute(routeOrConditions[, handlerOrNewPath]): registers a route.
+- `setRoute(routeOrConditions[, handlerOrNewPath])`: registers a route.
-  If `routeOrConditions` is a string, then it's used as an expression to compare the request path against.
-If it's a table, then its elements are strings that are used as routes and its hash values are conditions that the routes are checked against.
+  If `routeOrConditions` is a string, then it's used as an [expression](#basic-routes) to compare the request path against.
+If it is a table, then its elements are strings that are used as routes and its hash values are [conditions](conditional-routes) that the routes are checked against.
 If the second parameter is a function, then it's executed if all conditions are satisfied.
 If it's a string, then it's used as a route expression and the request is processed as if it is the specified route (acts as internal redirect).
 If any condition is not satisifed, then the next route is checked.
-  The route expression can have multiple parameters and optional parts.
+The route expression can have multiple [parameters](#variable-routes) and [optional parts](#optional-parameters).
+The handler accepts a `request` table that provides access to request and route parameters, as well as headers and cookies.

-- fm.setTemplate(name, templateOrHandlerOrOptions): associates a name
+- `setTemplate(name, templateOrHandlerOrOptions)`: associates a name
   with a template handler.
 If `templateOrHandler` is a string, then it's compiled into a template handler.
 If it's a table, then its first element is a template or a function and the rest are used as options.